Bader et al., 2024

 Authors should disclose in their manuscript the use of AI and AI-assisted technologies and a statement will appear in the published work.
 Declaring the use of these technologies supports transparency and trust between authors, readers, reviewers, editors and contributors and facilitates compliance with the terms of use of the relevant tool or technology.

-At no point is a distinction drawn between use of AI to “correct the language grammatically” and other applications.
+At no point in the policy is a distinction drawn between use of AI to “correct the language grammatically” and other applications.
 Indeed, the policy states that AI tools “should only be used to improve readability and language” [emphasis added].

 References